epfl-ada/ada-2022-project-metadata/README.md

 To answer the question whether there exists a gender bias against women in the game of Wikispeedia, we aim to answer the following:
 - Controlling for all confounding factors and only the gender being the difference, are the paths to target articles about women longer than those for men?
+- Can we predict the gender of an article using textual content (regression)?
     - Do users find the paths that have a target article related to women more difficult than the average difficulty of path navigation?
     - Is the play duration for target article about women longer than the average play duration?
     - Are there more back clicks in the paths that have a target article about women?